Recovering from ACL reconstruction is complex. Research tells us approximately 1 in 5 people will suffer a second ACL tear.

 Having a physical therapist that specializes in ACL rehabilitation is equally as important as a surgeon who specializes in ACL surgery.

-Providing the HIGHEST level of ACL rehabilitation in the Essex and Morris County Areas.
+Providing the HIGHEST level of ACL rehabilitation in the Morris County Area.

 Dr. Natty’s “The Complete Guide To ACL Rehab” is now available for Kindle, Paperback, Hardcover.
 Buy it now on Amazon!